Auto Accident FAQs

 Here is a guide to some auto accident FAQs:

-Answer: If your insurance company refuses to compensate you for damages and expenses, which are covered under your policy, then you have the legal right to sue them.
-If your suit goes to court and it is determined that the insurance company is responsible, then they must pay all your damages—including all legal fees.
+If your insurance company refuses to compensate you for damages and expenses, which are covered under your policy, then you have the legal right to sue them.
+If your suit goes to court and it is determined that the insurance company is responsible, then they must pay all your damages—which can include all legal fees.
 This can apply particularly when you have uninsured motorist coverage and you are injured in an accident by a driver who does not have adequate insurance coverage.

 - Call the police to report to the accident scene.
 At this time they will complete an accident report.
 Under Florida law, you must tell the investigating officer the details about the accident.
 Do not discuss the accident with anyone else at the scene.

 - Take pictures of any damages to your property or your injuries.
 It also helps to have pictures of the surroundings at the scene of the accident and pictures of damage to any of the cars involved.

 - Notify your insurance company and fill out a claim.
 Keep a copy for your records.

 Having thorough, detailed, and consistent information is important should you decide to file a personal injury suit later on.
-Your claim should include:
+Your claim can include: